bvaughn/react-presents/README.md

 ---------

 ### Creating a Slide
 Presentation slides are simple to create.
+You can use `TitleSlide` and `ContentSlide` with some predefined styles, or simply create a slide with custom layout by wrapping its content in `div` with 100% height and width.
 Below is a couple of example slides:
 ```jsx
 /* SomeSlide.js */
 import React from 'react'